jembi/openhim-core-js/README.md

 See the [development roadmap](https://github.com/jembi/openhim-core-js/wiki/OpenHIM-core-Development-Roadmap) for more details on what is to come!

+See [the documentation](https://github.com/jembi/openhim-core-js/wiki) for more details to get started.

 # Quickstart Guide

 0. Install [Node.js](http://nodejs.org/) 0.11.9 or greater